OpenBankProject/OBP-API/README.md

 Restart OBP-API, if you get an error, check your Java environment can connect to the host over SSL.

-Note you can change the log level in:
+Note you can copy the following example files to prepare your own configurations:
- - /obp-api/src/main/resources/default.logback.xml (try TRACE or DEBUG)
+ - /obp-api/src/main/resources/logback.xml.example -> /obp-api/src/main/resources/logback.xml (try TRACE or DEBUG)
- - /obp-api/src/main/resources/logback-test.xml (try TRACE or DEBUG)
+ - /obp-api/src/main/resources/logback-test.xml.example -> /obp-api/src/main/resources/logback-test.xml (try TRACE or DEBUG)

 There is a gist / tool which is useful for this.
 Search the web for SSLPoke.
 Note this is an external repository.